emberjs/data/contributing/writing-api-docs.md

 - `@internal` - signifies internal documentation for contributors for a non-public API
 - `@feature` - signifies documentation for an unreleased feature gated by a canary flag
-- `@typedoc` - signifies typescript-only (in-editor) documentation that should not be compiled into the API docs

-Additionally, use of the following tags will cause a doc comment to be ignored due to intended use primarily being docs written for in-editor experience similar to `@typedoc`
+Additionally, use of the following tags will cause a doc comment to be ignored due to intended use primarily being docs written for in-editor experience.

 - `@see`
 - `@link`